Raghavvram/pfSense-related/diagnostics_tab.md

 19. **Wi-Fi Status**: If Wi-Fi is enabled, view wireless network status and connected devices.

 Each of these tools is crucial for maintaining, troubleshooting, or optimizing your pfSense system.
-Let me know if you'd like help with a specific diagnostic feature!